Grate-Oracle-Lewot/GrateCrystal/README.md

   - All Ice types get a 50% Defense boost in Hail
   - Fire types are immune to being Frozen
   - Water types are immune to being Burned
-  - Steel types are immune to being Poisoned (mostly redundant, but previously Twineedle could do it; this feature is now available as a tutorial: https://github.com/pret/pokecrystal/wiki/Prevent-Steel-types-from-being-poisoned-by-Twineedle)
+  - Steel types are immune to being Poisoned (mostly redundant, but previously Twineedle could do it; this feature is now available [as a tutorial](https://github.com/pret/pokecrystal/wiki/Prevent-Steel%E2%80%90types-from-being-poisoned-by-Twineedle))
   - Psychic types are immune to flinching
   - Dragon types are immune to critical hits
   - Ghost types are immune to Mean Look and Spider Web (they can still be trapped by Fire Spin, etc.)